Definition of 'crucible'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 This contributed to the collapse of global trade and the economic damage provided the crucible for conflict.
 Times, Sunday Times (2016)Everything converged on the labor movement, which proved the real crucible wherein the struggle was to be decided.
-Red Hunting in the Promised Land: Anticommunism and the Making of America (1994)So is Somalia now rivalling Afghanistan as a crucible for terror?
-Times, Sunday Times (2009)True, that bastion of alternative culture is the crucible for much that the Right finds abhorrent.
+Red Hunting in the Promised Land: Anticommunism and the Making of America (1994)True, that bastion of alternative culture is the crucible for much that the Right finds abhorrent.
 Times, Sunday Times (2006)Some are familiar, others forgotten, but together they compellingly evoke the linguistic crucible of war.
 Times, Sunday Times (2014)

 Trends of 'crucible'